bartfeenstra/betty/documentation/usage/extension/gramps.rst

   - ``file`` (required): the path to a *Gramps XML* or *Gramps XML Package* file.
   - ``event_types`` (optional): how to map Gramps event types to Betty event types.
-Each keys is a Gramps event type, and each value is the plugin IDs of the Gramps event type to import the Gramps event type as.
+Each keys is a Gramps event type, and each value is the plugin ID of the Betty event type to import the Gramps event type as.
+  - ``place_types`` (optional): how to map Gramps place types to Betty place types.
+Each keys is a Gramps place type, and each value is the plugin ID of the Betty place type to import the Gramps place type as.
   - ``presence_roles`` (optional): how to map Gramps roles to Betty presence roles.
-Each keys is a Gramps role, and each value is the plugin IDs of the Gramps presence role to import the Gramps role as.
+Each keys is a Gramps role, and each value is the plugin ID of the Betty presence role to import the Gramps role as.

   If multiple family trees contain entities of the same type and with the same ID (e.g. a person with ID ``I1234``) each entity will overwrite any previously loaded entity.